maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 --- abstract

-TODO Abstract
+This document defines an approach of objectively measuring the transmission delay, jitter, and other performance metrics for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure.

+TODO (Maxim): at an application level?

 --- middle

 # Introduction

-TODO: Media over QUIC has emerged.
+TODO (Maria): Media over QUIC has emerged.

 For live media contribution when processing of data takes place in real time, it is important to estimate packets transmission delays and delay variation (or jitter),